Ippon: In judo

 the end of the landing.
-For pinning techniques, the pin must be held continually for 20 seconds.
-For chokes and locks, ippon is scored when the opponent gives up or is incapacitated.
+For pinning techniques, the pin must be held continuously for 20 seconds.
+For chokes and locks, it is scored when the opponent gives up or is incapacitated.

 Two consecutive waza-ari by the same athlete also add up to an ippon (waza-ari awasete ippon).

 An ippon in judo is often compared to a knockout punch in boxing.

 In karate

 In shobu ippon kumite, a method of karate competition, an ippon is awarded for a technique judged as decisive.
 This is usually a move that connects cleanly, with good form and with little opportunity for the opponent to defend against it.
 Kicks to the head of an opponent or judo throws followed up with a strike to the downed opponent are particularly likely to be considered a winning ippon technique.
 A competitor is declared the winner upon achieving a judgment of ippon.

 Occasionally, shobu nihon kumite is used, in which two decisive strikes (or four less-decisive strikes, scored as waza-ari) are required for a win.
 In many tournaments, sanbon scoring is used.
 This promotes a flashier style of fighting more suited to a spectator sport.
 More traditional tournaments usually use ippon scoring.